 If you obtained a divorce in another state or country and you or your former spouse have moved to Florida, you may petition the Florida courts to enforce and/or modify the divorce decree.
 Divorce Final Judgments from different states or countries are both considered to be “foreign” judgments.
 For Florida to recognize and ultimately enforce the foreign divorce judgment, you must first petition the court to “domesticate” it.

 By domesticating a foreign judgment, Florida courts are giving such judgment full faith and credit under the U.S. Constitution and as the party seeking enforcement can now apply for relief through the Florida courts.How Can I Domesticate My Foreign Divorce Judgment?

 A foreign judgment can be domesticated through any one of the following Florida laws: the Uniform Out-of-Country Foreign Money Judgment Recognition Act, codified in Florida Statutes § 55.601, the Uniform Interstate Family Support Act, commonly referred to as UIFSA and codified in Chapter 88 of the Florida Statutes, or, the Uniform Child-Custody Jurisdiction and Enforcement Act, commonly referred to as the UCCJEA and codified in Florida Statutes § 61.501 (only for issues involving children).

-You should consult with the attorneys of Hertz • Sager for their expert legal advice to determine whether your out-of-country foreign judgment comports with Florida law and public policy, or for any assistance relating to the domestication and enforcement of foreign divorce final judgments.
+You should consult with the attorneys at Hertz • Sager for their expert legal advice to determine whether your out-of-country foreign judgment comports with Florida law and public policy or for any assistance relating to the domestication and enforcement of foreign divorce final judgments.